 My thanks to Amy Pagano, Principal of Our Lady of Grace Catholic School for allowing me to come visit with the students in kindergarten through second grade.
 A special thanks to Angie Messick, Media Specialist, for making sure everything ran so smoothly!
 And thanks to both ladies for the awesome goody bag!

-The children were awesome and hilarious!
+The children were delightful and hilarious!
 The questions and comments were astute.
 I was amazed at the depth of understanding some of the students had.
 For example, one student commented that the names/personalities of the three girls in the story, coincided with the virtues they were named after!
 I was amazed at that catch.
-I said, “I have adults who have read this book and that fact has gone over their heads, yet you got it!”
+I said, “I have adults who read this book and that fact has gone right over their heads, yet you got it!”
 That just made my heart sing!